ejVasco/.dotfiles/README.md

 add to sudo nano /etc/apt/sources.list deb http://deb.debian.org/debian/ bookworm main contrib non-free

+# Things I have noticed I may want to check
+When i used the script on my pc, not all the brew packages installed, so maybe i should reboot again after running brew.sh, or just run install.sh twice.
+I'm really not sure what caused the issue
 # Packages I may want to check out
 ## apt
 ## brew